eslint/rfcs/designs/2019-move-to-async-api/README.md

 - `getConfigForFile()`
 - `isPathIgnored()`

-The following methods are as-is because those don't touch both file system and module system.
+The following method is as-is because those don't touch both file system and module system.

-- `addPlugin()`
 - `getRules()`

-The following method is removed because it doesn't fit the current API.
+The following methods are removed because those don't fit the current API.

+- `addPlugin()` ...
+This method has caused to confuse people.
+We have introduced this method to add plugin implementations and expected people to use this method to test plugins, but people have thought that this method loads a new plugin for the following linting.
+And this method is only one that mutates the state of `CLIEngine` objects (except cache).
+This RFC moves this functionality to the constructor options.
 - `resolveFileGlobPatterns()` ...
 ESLint doesn't use this logic since `v6.0.0`, but it has stayed there for backward compatibility.
 Once [RFC 20](https://github.com/eslint/rfcs/tree/master/designs/2019-additional-lint-targets) is implemented, what ESLint iterates and what the glob of this method iterates will be different, then it will confuse users.
 This is good timing to remove the legacy.

 #### § A new `compareResultsByFilePath` static method